LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic02-1-HistoryGOFAI.md

 # Key Events in the History of AI

+This is part 1 of the history of AI.
+It starts with the first computer programmer in 1843 and continues on up through the development of symbolic AI (also known as Good Old Fashioned AI) ending in 1997 with a computer beating the world chess champion.

 ## Lady Ada Lovelace, the First Computer Programmer

 <img src="Images/Carpenter_portrait_of_Ada_Lovelace.png" alt="Carpenter portrait of Lady Ada Lovelace" style="zoom:33%;" />